Considering a copier lease buyout can be a strategic decision for many businesses looking to optimize their office equipment expenses.

 The copier you leased a few years ago was the perfect solution for your day-to-day business needs.
-Now, your company has grown and with it came the need for new technology.
+Now, your company has grown, and with it came the need for new technology.
 Or maybe your service provider has been bought out by a larger company, and you are no longer getting the timely service that you require.

+In either scenario, one thing is true: you have a legally-binding contract that is no longer meeting your business needs.
 What can your business do?
 You can find another service provider (like Doceo) who can assist you with buying out your existing lease.

 What is a copier lease?

 Because your lease is a legal document, you cannot simply stop making your monthly payments.
-If you stop paying the leasing company, your business could suffer legal recourse including equipment repossession as well as a negative impact on your company’s credit score.
+If you stop paying the leasing company, your business could suffer legal recourse, including equipment repossession as well as a negative impact on your company’s credit score.

 What do you do when you have 20 months left in the middle of a 60-month lease and the current equipment and/or service being provided is just not up to par?
 A copier lease buyout may be the answer.